Friends of the Children's Work Along the Continuum: Foster Care Prevention

 Friends as a Foster Care Prevention Strategy

-In our last email, we talked about our 2Gen approach and how we support youth and families to build and enhance their strengths together before they come to the attention of the child welfare system.
+We support youth and families to build and enhance their strengths together before they come to the attention of the child welfare system.

 In addition, Friends of the Children also intentionally invites families who already have come to the attention of the child welfare system – those about whom calls to the child welfare hotline have been made or families who already have received voluntary in-home services – to have a Friend.
 When parents say “yes” to our 12+ year program, we focus first on earning their trust, prioritizing goals parents have for their children and meeting concrete needs that enrich and stabilize households.
 In the second and third years with our program, we invite parents to set goals for themselves, placing an emphasis on parent skill development and career and education pathways.
 All along the way, we create safe spaces for youth and caregivers to build positive relationships and connect with community.